ptgott/one-newsletter/ROADMAP.md

 - Separate `main.go` into functions, possibly in separate packages.

+  - Add a function for the main scraping loop.
+Otherwise, there are some deeply nested `if` statements!
+  - How to handle flag parsing?
+  - How to handle signal management?

 - Rewrite e2e tests to use a single process:

     - func TestMain